mpande1998/resume-LaTeX/README.md

 # Resume

-resume.cls is a very nice template I found online; see the source for license/attribution.
+This is the resume template I am currently using.
+I found this template online at http://www.davidgrant.ca/latex_resume_template